hsin19/OrderSite/README.md

 2. Tools > Script editor
 3. Add all script and html from [folder GoogleAppsScript](GoogleAppsScript)
 4. Deploy Web app and record the <span id="url">web app URL</span>
-5. Go back to google sheets and reorganize.
+5. Go back to google sheets and refresh.
 The menu bar will have a new item `Order Site`, and then select `Create System` and the system will automatically build.

 ### Front End